jhonnybonny/LTE_HACKRF/README.md

 # LTE_HACKRF
 Running LTE BTS with HackRF One

-## Thanks Gliderexpert ❤️
+## Thanks Gliderexpert

-This info from forum xss.is
+Thanks Gliderexpert from forum xss.is ❤️

 ## Requirements
 - HackRF device